The Ministry Falling

 The Dark Lord walked amongst them.

 "Join me or die," he hissed, his snake-like eyes red like the blood smearing the atrium walls.

-The Dark Lord stepped over the bodies of Minister Rufus Scrimgeour, Thomas MacCloud, and Cornelius Fudge, who was head of Law Enforcement.
+The Dark Lord stepped over the bodies of Scrimgeour, MacCloud, and the Head of Law Enforcement, Cornelius Fudge.
 He had killed them all himself in front of the crowd of frightened workers.
-The bodies were all sprawled in the middle for all to see.
-Dolores Umbridge's head was next to the Minister, though her own body was nowhere to be found.
+Umbridge's head was next to the Minister, though her own body was nowhere to be found.

-"Join me and your lives and that of your families will be spared," the Dark Lord repeated ominously.
+"Join me and your lives and your families will be spared."

-More than eight hundred or so Ministry employees stood up and walked to the other side.
-Severus pitied them, they were thinking about the survival of their families.
-Self preservation was such a Slytherin trait.
-The rest, who did not join, risked their lives now.
+More than eight hundred Ministry employees stood up and walked to the other side.
+Self preservation was such a Slytherin trait, Severus thought.
+The rest, who didn't join, risked everything.
 The Dark Lord turned to his servants and said, "Do what you want."

 And so the blood bath began.

 Walking briskly, Severus pulled three witches and a young wizard up nearest him and made sure a silver snake pin on his cloak glowed white.
 All of them struggled to be freed as curses flung over their heads, and bodies dropped like flies.

 "Please don't," a blonde cried, makeup running down her cheek, her lip was split and bleeding.
 She looked only twenty, and Severus vaguely remembered her as a gossipy Hufflepuff he had taught.
 Brave stupidity had kept her kneeling, rather than join the Dark Lord.